Container Operational Evidence: Definition and Workflow

 |---|---|

-| WhatsApp threads — metadata stripped, records lost when devices change, no audit log | Container-linked records with GPS and timestamp preserved at capture, ISO 6346 validated, audit-logged end to end |
+| WhatsApp threads — original camera metadata not reliably available after a normal chat send; records lost when devices change; no audit log | Container-linked records with capture timestamp retained and device-recorded location when enabled and available as context |

-| Manual file renaming — one typo makes a photo permanently unfindable | Automatic ISO 6346 container number validation at capture — no manual entry, no misfiling |
+| Manual file renaming — one typo makes a photo permanently unfindable | Automatic ISO 6346 container number validation at capture — on-device OCR with check-digit verification; retake or manual entry when needed |

 | Shared folders without structure — no enforced naming or organisation | Searchable container archive — find any container's full evidence history in seconds |